At Blackhams we aim to resolve your dispute with your best interests at the heart of the matter.

 Outside of work Annam enjoys keeping busy with amateur boxing, history and adventurous travels.

 Harkeert joined Blackhams in January 2021 as a Paralegal, assisting in the Family and Dispute Resolution departments.
+She is now a Trainee Solicitor working in the Family department.
 Prior to joining the firm Harkeert graduated from Birmingham City University with a LLB Law with Business Law degree and has completed the Legal Practice Course.

 Harkeert looks to ensure all clients are assisted throughout the matters they instruct us to represent them in.
 She utilises her fluency in the Punjabi language to allow all our clients from multicultural backgrounds to understand the legal processes they require.